What is a Lease Administration Audit?

 Common Area Maintenance

-Are you paying for your neighbors bills?
+Are you paying for your neighbors’ bills?

 Tenants are generally responsible for their share of common area maintenance (CAM) costs.
 When billed incorrectly, they can end up covering expenses beyond their own leased premises.
 For example, by using the wrong square footage allocation formula after an ownership change.
-Tenants should verify the new landlord uses the correct space measurements when calculating their portion of CAM fees.
+Tenants should verify that the new landlord uses the correct space measurements when calculating their portion of CAM fees.

 In summary, lease audits are essential when ownership changes to maintain proper lease administration.
 Tenants should confirm their deposits transfer and allowances roll forward to the new landlord.
-Also verify billing adjustments and calculations are handled correctly.
+Also, verify that billing adjustments and calculations are handled correctly.
 With some vigilance, the transition can be seamless while protecting the stakeholder’s interests on both sides of the agreement.

 5 Unique FAQs

-What are some typical lease errors uncovered in audits?
+1. What are some typical lease errors uncovered in audits?

-Some common errors found in lease audits include incorrect calculations of base rents and escalations, improper pass-through of operating expenses, unbilled or missing payments, excessive property management fees, capital expenses billed as repairs, incorrect security deposit accounting and more.
+Some common errors found in lease audits include incorrect calculations of base rents and escalations, improper pass-through of operating expenses, unbilled or missing payments, excessive property management fees, capital expenses billed as repairs, incorrect security deposit accounting, and more.

-When should tenants conduct lease audits?
+2. When should tenants conduct lease audits?

 Tenants should perform periodic audits throughout the term of the lease, such as every 2-3 years.
 Audits should also occur after any base year adjustment and when ownership of the building changes.

-What documents do auditors need from landlords?
+3. What documents do auditors need from landlords?

-Auditors will request copies of the lease, rent rolls, operating expense details, invoices, calculations of payments, Tenant Improvement paperwork, security deposit statements and any correspondence related to the terms of the lease.
+Auditors will request copies of the lease, rent rolls, operating expense details, invoices, calculations of payments, Tenant Improvement paperwork, security deposit statements, and any correspondence related to the terms of the lease.

-Can I recover historical overpayments if errors are uncovered?
+4. Can I recover historical overpayments if errors are uncovered?

 The ability to recover past overpayments depends on the state statutes of limitations.
 But audits can at least identify problems and obtain corrected billings going forward.

-Who should perform lease audits?
+5. Who should perform lease audits?

 While tenants can audit internally, third-party lease auditors provide independence and specialized expertise.
 Look for auditors with certified designations such as the Certified Lease Auditor (CLA) for best results.
-Housing your lease data in a software like Lease Administration by Occupier enables your team to run internal lease audits.
+Housing your lease data in software like Lease Administration by Occupier enables your team to run internal lease audits.